Allen Toussiant: Defining Success In the !970s

 Recorded at Sea-Saint in 1975 with all the Meters on board, plus Charles Moore on second guitar, ‘Uganda’ Roberts on congas, and the house horns with Gary Brown soloing on sax, “Last Train” has a palpable, appropriate locomotive rhythmic dynamic.
 The syncopated interplay of the instruments and voices seems three-dimensional, even sourced from this old record.
 I’m sure Toussaint’s always exacting standards for his players were even more so on this project.
 Considering the exceedingly tight tolerances involved, nothing less than consummate musicianship from all was required to pull it off.

 His mastery of multi-instrument, poly-rhythmic arrangement is on full display on this lead-off track of the album, as well as throughout the subsequent tracks; and his deft sonic mix of each element brings about an exceptional, mind-altering synergy.
 Perhaps the only fly in the pie on the record might be the five interludes (which are helpfully shown as “filler” on the record labels) between or after certain tracks,.
-They last from 17 seconds to a minute or so and contain either a bit of musical noodling, or snippets of one of the other songs, such as the title track, for example, intended to link the songs together in at least a few cases.
+They last from 17 seconds to a minute or so and contain either a bit of musical noodling, or snippets of one of the other songs, such as the title track, intended to link the songs together in at least a few cases.
 While these may seem to be minor distractions to the flow of the album, back in the day one could have looked at them as artful reminders that it was time to reload the bong....

 In comparison to his first two albums, I find Toussaint’s singing on Southern Nights exceptional, as well.
 There is an ease, extended range and liveliness to it that was only infrequently achieved on his earlier efforts; and, thus, this seems like a breakthrough for a guy who never liked the sound of own voice.
 Notably, 1975 was also the year he finally began doing concert performances on a very limited basis.
 On ”Last Train”, his vocal is so engaging that it takes a while to realize the lyrics are near nonsense, as their sound is more important that their meaning - a pop concept worthy of Steely Dan.